Christchurch, Dorset: Town centre

+Bridges

 The town centre contains three Grade I listed bridges.
 The Town Bridge is a 15th-century ashlar stone bridge composed of two portions separated by a narrow strip of land.
 The eastern portion crosses the narrower of two branches of the River Avon that pass through the town and features five low round-headed arches.
 The western bridge features two arches and crosses the millstream which runs adjacent to the Avon.
+Known as Redford, or Mews, Bridge, it has a separate Grade I listing.
 To the east of the Town Bridge on the same route from the town centre the Waterloo Bridge spans the larger branch of the Avon.
 Built circa 1816–1817 in the mediaeval tradition with dressed Portland stone, its design incorporates five wide segmental arches, circular piers and capped cutwaters.
 On the northern side of the bridge a modern steel pedestrian footbridge is cantilevered to the older structure.

 Castle

 The Grade I listed Christchurch Castle is of Norman origin and was originally of a motte and bailey construction.
 The castle once dominated the town but now lies in ruins and only a couple of the keep walls remain.
 A castle has stood in Christchurch since approximately 924 AD when Edward the Elder fortified the town with a wooden fort on a motte.
-After the Norman conquest in 1066 the castle's defences were strengthened with a ditch and bailey surrounded by a wooden palisade.
+After the Norman Conquest in 1066 the castle's defences were strengthened with a ditch and bailey surrounded by a wooden palisade.
 The wooden fort was replaced; at first with another wooden structure and then a stone keep which was constructed in the 12th century.
 Within the curtain wall of the castle stands the Constable's House, a Grade I listed Norman dwelling.
 Much of the building's stonework remains, including a rare example of a Norman chimney (one of only five in the country) and the privy which extends out across the mill stream.
 The castle was slighted by the Parliamentary army during the English Civil War to prevent the stronghold from falling into Royalist hands.